-Tasked with making sure member universities keep their noses clean, NCAA investigators are members of the National Collegiate Athletic Association's enforcement staff.
-Investigators scour documents and conduct interviews to determine whether or not universities, students, coaches or agents participated in prohibited behavior.
-They work diligently to maintain the integrity of collegiate athletics across all divisions and within all sports.
+NCAA investigators are members of the National Collegiate Athletic Association's enforcement staff who determine whether universities, student-athletes, coaches, or agents participated in prohibited behavior.
+They also work to ensure that universities initiate and/or maintain high academic standards.

-NCAA investigators look into nearly every aspect of college sports, including allegations of gambling, taking money and gifts from agents, academic misconduct, and accusations of "pay for play."
-They may self-initiate investigations based on reports of allegations, or they may act at the request of a university or coach who self-reports a potential violation.
+NCAA investigators look into nearly every aspect of college sports, including allegations of gambling, taking money and gifts from agents, academic misconduct, and getting paid to play.
+They may initiate investigations based on allegations of wrongdoing, or they may act at the request of a coach or other university employee who self-reports a potential violation.

-Universities, coaches, and students who are found to have committed infractions face a range of disciplinary actions, up to and including loss of player eligibility or the loss of an entire program.
+Universities, coaches, and students who are found to have committed infractions face a range of disciplinary actions, up to and including the loss of player eligibility or an entire athletic program.

-Investigators must be very thorough be mindful of the potential consequences of their investigations.
+Investigators must be thorough and mindful of the potential consequences of their inquiries.
 For this reason, NCAA investigations can take weeks, months, or possibly years before they are seen all the way to a conclusion.

-NCAA investigators do not have police powers, as their investigations are civil and administrative matters and therefore are conducted independently of any criminal investigation.
-If criminal misconduct is uncovered, the appropriate law enforcement agency will conduct a separate investigation.
+NCAA investigators do not have police powers, as their investigations are civil and administrative matters and are therefore conducted independently of any criminal investigation.
+If criminal misconduct is uncovered, an appropriate law enforcement agency will conduct a separate investigation.

 NCAA investigators must have strong analytical skills and should be accustomed to working independently.
 Written communications skills are a must.
 Investigators must be able to produce well-written and comprehensive reports that clearly articulate their findings.

-A good start can be seeking employment in a local college or university's internal compliance department, where one can gain information, insight, and experience in the process of complying with and enforcing NCAA rules.
+A good starting point on the path to this job is employment in a local college or university's internal compliance department, where you can gain experience in enforcing NCAA rules.

 Building up your professional network and making contacts in the world of college sports is also crucial.